We also look at:

 We know our claims data don’t tell the whole story of your practice, and we’re working to include data from other sources, such as registries, to improve our understanding.
 Ensuring your data are uploaded to an appropriate registry will help to improve practice in your specialism and in healthcare generally.

-We strongly advise you to ensure your profile on Healthcode’s Private Practice Register is up-to-date, accurate and as detailed as possible.
+We strongly advise you to ensure you to keep your practice details on Healthcode’s Private Practice Register (PPR) - and to check these are up-to-date and accurate.

 We prefer to work with providers we contract with: if you haven’t yet accepted our agreement, you can do so here: Specialist Agreement | AXA Health